NZBDash/NZBDash/README.md

 NZBDash is a all in one dashboard for your server!
 The goal is to provide basic information about your news reader (SabNZB, NZBGet), your news automation programs (Sonarr, CouchPotato etc.) and also information about your system!

-So there will be functionality to alert you when disk space on a certain drive is low etc.
+The problem I had was I was having to manually go and check each of my usenet readers and automation programs, NZBDash put's all of their functionality together.
+You are able to control your usenet readers and automation programs from one place.

+It's not all about Usenet though, there is also a server monitoring aspect to NZBDash, want to know when your media HDD is getting low on space?
+We can alert on that!
+Want to know when your CPU is > 80% for 2 minutes?
+Get an email notification to let you know!

 ### Current Features
+- Server Monitoring alerts:
+  - CPU Thresholds
-- Hardware monitoring alerts (CPU Usage %, Memory, HDD Space)
+  - HDD Space
+  - Network activity

+- SabNzbd Integration
+  - Current Downloads
-- SabNzbd Integration (Current Downloads, Download History & Logs)
+  - Download History
+  - Logs

+- NZBGet Integration
+  - Current Downloads
-- NZBGet Integration (Current Downloads, Download History & Logs)
+  - Download History
+  - Logs

+- Sonarr Integration
-- Sonarr Integration (View your current series and search your indexers for episodes!)
+  - View current series
+  - View episode statues e.g. Downloaded, Missing
+  - Search for episodes

-- CouchPotato Integration (Add new movies and view your existing movies)
+- CouchPotato Integration

 ### Possible Features
 - XBMC Integration